 Modern patients and dentists prefer realistic esthetics and frequently opt for beautiful zirconium crowns.
+Zirconia is considered a metal.
+Although it is listed as a ceramic it has more of the characteristics of metals.
 There are two main types of zirconia crowns that are used for different situations.
 One type is for cosmetic situations and the other is for high stress situations.
-This type of porcelain has only been mainstream 6 years however they have nearly replaced the alternative super strong gold crowns.
+Zirconium ceramics have only been mainstream for 6 years.
+However, in that short span of time, they have nearly replaced the alternative super strong gold crowns.

 Dental crowns have been used in human dentistry for nearly 2600 years, and they’re a versatile tool in the restorative and cosmetic dentist’s toolkit.
 From ancient times until early in the 20th century, people who needed a tooth crowned had to opt for an alloy of gold or another malleable metal.
 Although metal crowns last for a long time and will not damage the surrounding teeth, they are highly conspicuous.

 Zirconium crowns have uses across the restorative and cosmetic dentistry practice.
 They can be used to reinforce a cracked or broken tooth, mask a severely stained or misshapen tooth, or restore a dental implant.
 Thanks to their supreme strength and durability, this type of cap is getting more and more popular.

 This type of dental ceramic contains zirconium oxide, a material that renders it virtually unbreakable.
 This extremely strong type of ceramic crown resists chips, breaks, and stains.
 Zirconia can be color matched to your teeth but it is somewhat opaque.
 Due to the ugly opacity, monolithic zirconia restorations are better placed in the back of the mouth.